 Ground-level ozone is a secondary air pollutant formed primarily from the photochemical reactions of other air pollutants, specifically nitrogen oxides (NOx) and volatile organic compounds (VOCs).
 It is formed by the reaction of sunlight with air containing NOx and hydrocarbons directly at sources or at areas downwind of major sources of NOx and VOC where O3 or its precursors are carried by the winds.

 Ground-level ozone has a lifetime of about 22 days.
-It is removed from the atmosphere either by deposition to the ground or on plants or also by reaction with nitric oxide (NO) to form NO2 or photolysis with UV light to form components of smog.
+Its removal from the atmosphere either by deposition to the ground or on plants or also by reaction with nitric oxide (NO) to form NO2 or photolysis with UV light to form components of smog.

 Sources of Ozone